missing-semester-cn/missing-semester-cn.github.io/package-management.md

 # Lock files

-In addition to specifying versions, it can be nice to enforce that the _contents_ of the dependency have not changed.
+In addition to specifying versions, it can be nice to enforce that the _contents_ of the dependency have not changed to prevent tampering.
 Some tools use _lock files_ to specify cryptographic hashes of dependencies (along with versions) that are checked on package install.

 # Specifying versions